 The Book of Oa contains the laws and history of the Green Lantern Corps.
 We learn in The Green Lantern that the book has been corrupted and rewritten.
 On the cover is a baby blue Hydrogen atom symbol that most have recognized as being the same mark on Doctor Manhattan’s forehead.
 We know the Watchman character has been messing with the DC timeline for the last two years.

 Less likely, the symbol could belong to Morrison’s Multiversity character Captain Allen Adam, the Quantum Superman of Earth 4.
 The main difference is the positioning of the electron.
 The Book of Oa’s electron is positioned to the North like on Doctor Manhattan’s head.
-On Allen Adam’s head the electron is positioned to the West.
+On Allen Adam’s forehead the electron is positioned to the West.

 The ‘Luck Dial’ appears to be a new invention of Morrison.
 My fingers are crossed that it might be related the H-Dial, but that appears to be unlikely.
 We do know, thanks to China Miéville’s amazing, bizarre, and underrated 2012 run on Dial H, that there are a number of dials in the Universe including a J-U-M-P Dial which allows for inter-dimensional travel and the badass D-O-O-M dial which creates apocalypses.